dnc77/dev-cpp/lib/net/tcplib/readme.txt

 Following this, a call to connect() may be done and the data transfer class can be used to transmit data from the client to the server and vice-versa.

-Further extensions to this library are expected.
+The core of this library is close to completion.

 Thanks